-A criminal conviction can result in a number of harsh penalties.
-You may be imprisoned and subjected to hefty fines, restitution payments, and court fees.
-You also could lose assets and forfeit professional licenses.
-You may experience difficulty in seeking future employment and suffer from a damaged reputation.
+Criminal convictions can result in a number of harsh penalties.
+You may face jail or prison time, hefty fines, restitution payments to alleged victims, and court fees.
+You could also lose assets, your professional licenses, experience difficulty in seeking future employment, and suffer from a damaged reputation.

-Often, a criminal case does not go to trial because the District Attorney (DA) will either drop the charges or strike a plea deal with the defendant if a conviction seems unlikely.
-An experienced defense lawyer will know how to negotiate for a favorable plea arrangement to try to give you a set of good options.
-When the DA’s plea offer is unacceptable, however, the case goes to trial.
+An experienced attorney can fight to reduce your penalties.
+Criminal cases often do not go to trial because the District Attorney will either drop the charges or strike a plea deal if a conviction seems unlikely.
+Our Statesville criminal defense lawyers know how to negotiate for a favorable plea arrangement to try to give you a set of good options.
+When the DA’s plea offer is unacceptable, however, we will take your case to trial.

-The DA has a strong staff of lawyers, legal assistants, and secretaries, and they are well-versed in prosecuting criminal suspects.
+The District Attorney has a dedicated staff of lawyers, legal assistants, and secretaries who are all well-versed in prosecuting criminal suspects.
 The vast resources of state and local police, and even the FBI, may be deployed to help prove the case against you.
-This means that you should consider enlisting an experienced felony defense attorney.
-At Crosswhite, Crosswhite & Johnson, PLLC, we will fight for your rights in Iredell County and beyond.
-Many of our clients also come from Davie and Alexander County as well as Charlotte and the Winston-Salem area.
-Call us for a free consultation at (704) 873-7233.
-You may also use the contact form located on our website.
+This means that you need to enlist the services of an experienced defense attorney who is equally committed to providing you with the advocacy you need throughout the process.
+At Crosswhite, Crosswhite & Johnson, we will fight for your rights and work diligently in helping you seek the best possible outcome.
+We strongly urge that you contact us to get your free case consultation as soon as possible when being investigated or following an arrest.